 On November 6th your social media accounts will be flooded by photos of people proudly sporting their “I Voted” sticker.There is so much pressure to vote and shame if you don’t.
 But it makes me wonder — how many of us go to the ballots informed and how many of us just want that sticker as recognition?

 Millions of people have died to give us this democratic duty, but let’s not do their sacrifice a disservice by blindly going with party lines or casting biased and uneducated votes just because we want that sticker.
-I think it’s better to not vote than to cast an uneducated vote.
+I think it’s better to not vote than to cast an uneducated vote, if you are going to be learning about voting you should lean about the tax related answers.

 I also bring to the table a very jaded and cynically-minded perspective.
 This is thanks to the news sharing so many corrupt politicians and the slander people write about others on social media.
 But what if we just assumed the best in them?
 Surely there are many individuals running for office who really want to make a difference in their community.